On January 28th 1999, an obscure

 over an open fire the same way they were in 1862, and each night

-is spent covered in a wool blanket in an A-frame tent.
+is spent covered in a wool blanket or in an A-frame tent.

 or Sutlers, to choose from to obtain the needed items.
-After
+Annual dues of approximately

 is shared by the close knit members of the unit and meals are